quixio/quix-streams/README.md

 ### Interoperability wrappers

-Quix Streams base library is developed in C#.
-We use Interoperability wrappers around <b>C# AoT (Ahead of Time) compiled code</b> to implement other languages support like <b>Python</b>.
+The Quix Streams base library is developed in C#.
+We use Interoperability wrappers around <b>C# AoT (Ahead of Time) compiled code</b> to implement support for other languages such as <b>Python</b>.
 These Interop wrappers are auto-generated using a project called `InteropGenerator` included in the same repository.
-(Ahead-of-time native compilation was a feature introduced officially on .NET 7.
-Learn more [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/))
+Ahead-of-time native compilation was a feature introduced officially on .NET 7.
+Learn more [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).

-You can generate these Wrappers again using the `shell scripts` provided for each platform inside the language specific client.
+You can generate these Wrappers again using the `shell scripts` provided for each platform inside the language-specific client.
 For instance for Python:

 - `/Python/buildwindows.bat`: Generates Python Interop wrappers for Windows platform.
 - `/Python/buildlinux.sh`: Generates Python Interop wrappers for Linux platform.

-These scripts are compiling the C# base library and then using the `InteropGenerator` project to generate the AoT compiled version of the library and the Interops wrappers around that.
-The result is an structure like this:
+These scripts compile the C# base library and then use the `InteropGenerator` project to generate the AoT compiled version of the library and the Interops wrappers around that.
+The result is a structure like this:

 ```